Are You Ready to Get Freelance Clients? A Simple Checklist to Start Confidently

 And clients respond to motion, visibility, consistency, and clarity… not perfection.

-FAQ: Getting Clients Before You Feel Ready
+FAQ: Getting Freelance Clients Before You Feel Ready

 How many samples do I need before pitching clients?